Chrishall77/mineGenerator/README.md

 ## How I approached the problem

 I had a few goes on Minesweeper to review the basic play-flow.
 From this I sketched out on paper some very rudimentary calculations that all revolved around dynamically generating a grid using the HTML DOM elements - specifically using DIVs.
-I considered three main milestones:
+I considered four milestones:

 1. Creating the user interface
 2. Dynamically generating the grid.